SticklesSoftware/BaseUtils/README.md

 # BaseUtils
-This project contains data convertion and reformatting methods.
+This repository contains data convertion and data reformatting routines.
 Visual Studio 2019 or later is required to view the code.